GreppiDev/Info5IA2425WebDev/SQL/sql-docs/sql-p2/index.md

 - I backtick (\`) andrebbero usati solo per i nomi di tabelle e di colonne, ma sono necessari solo quando gli identificatori sono nomi di parole riservate di MySQL/MariaDb, oppure quando l'identificatore contiene degli spazi.

-Per i dettagli si veda la [discussione su StackOverflow relativa all'uso delle quote in MySQL](https://stackoverflow.com/a/11321508/11116419):

-<cite>Backticks are to be used for table and column identifiers, but are only necessary when the identifier is a MySQL reserved keyword, or when the identifier contains whitespace characters or characters beyond a limited set (see below) It is often recommended to avoid using reserved keywords as column or table identifiers when possible, avoiding the quoting issue.</cite>
+*Backticks are to be used for table and column identifiers, but are only necessary when the identifier is a MySQL reserved keyword, or when the identifier contains whitespace characters or characters beyond a limited set (see below) It is often recommended to avoid using reserved keywords as column or table identifiers when possible, avoiding the quoting issue.*

-<cite>Single quotes should be used for string values like in the VALUES() list.
-Double quotes are supported by MySQL for string values as well, but single quotes are more widely accepted by other RDBMS, so it is a good habit to use single quotes instead of double.</cite>
+*Single quotes should be used for string values like in the VALUES() list.
+Double quotes are supported by MySQL for string values as well, but single quotes are more widely accepted by other RDBMS, so it is a good habit to use single quotes instead of double.*

-<cite>MySQL also expects DATE and DATETIME literal values to be single-quoted as strings like '2001-01-01 00:00:00'.
-Consult the Date and Time Literals documentation for more details, in particular alternatives to using the hyphen - as a segment delimiter in date strings.</cite>
+*MySQL also expects DATE and DATETIME literal values to be single-quoted as strings like '2001-01-01 00:00:00'.
+Consult the Date and Time Literals documentation for more details, in particular alternatives to using the hyphen - as a segment delimiter in date strings.*[^2]

 ## Modifica dei dati di una tabella - (UPDATE)